johanmazoyer/Asterix/source/create_my_testbed.rst

 +++++++++++++++++++++++

 Asterix have been thought from the beginning to be able to easily adapt to new configurations of the testbed wihtout major changes.
-This modularity is based on the ``Asterix.Optical_System_functions.OpticalSystem`` class.
+This modularity is based on the ``Asterix.optical_systems.OpticalSystem`` class.
 An OpticalSystem is a part of the testbed which starts and ends in a pupil plane, which allows them to be easily concatenated.
 To be able to be well concatenated, they must all be using the same general parameters (physical and numerical parameters).
 These parameters are stored in the first part of the parameter file, common to